annaschechter/Ronin_BANZAI/README.md

 ```
 $ rackup
 ```
 In your browser visit http://localhost:9292/ to play!
+To register as a second player visit http://localhost:9292/ in a **different browser**.